 - Bachelor of Culture and Arts, Game Design

 - Master of Engineering, Cybersecurity

 - Master of Business Administration, International business management

 - Master of Health Care/Social Services, Health Promotion

 - Master of Culture and Arts, Degree Programme in Design

-At the end of your open UAS studies, you will receive an official certificate.
-However, if you are studying our online courses, and you are not a citizen of Finland, you will receive the certificate by email in PDF-form.
+At the end of your open UAS studies, you can request a Transcript of Records.
+If you are studying our online courses, and you are not a citizen of Finland, you will receive the Transcript of Records by email in PDF-form.
 If you later become a full-time student at Xamk University of Applied Sciences, your studies at Open UAS can be included in your degree studies.
 When starting degree studies, remember to discuss the eligibility of the credit transfer with your lecturer.

 Completed courses are graded on the scale 1 – 5 or with H “accepted”.
 The evaluation is carried out by the lecturers responsible for the course.
 Factors that affect the grading are presence at the lectures and both written and spoken assignments according to the instructions given at the beginning of each course

 The Finnish Grading Scale (5-H) / The ECTS Grading Scale (A-F)

 5 = excellent: outstanding performance with only minor errors A